Frank Catalanotto: Texas Rangers (2000–2002)

 On November 2, 1999, Catalanotto was part of an eight player trade between the Tigers and the Texas Rangers.
-In the deal, he was dealt to Texas along with pitchers Francisco Cordero and Justin Thompson, catcher Bill Hasselman, and a minor leaguer for slugging outfield star Juan González, catcher Gregg Zaun, and pitcher Danny Patterson.
+In the deal, he was dealt to Texas along with pitchers Francisco Cordero and Justin Thompson, catcher Bill Haselman, outfielder Gabe Kapler and minor league pitcher Al Webb in exchange for slugging outfield star Juan González, catcher Gregg Zaun, and pitcher Danny Patterson.

 Catalanotto made a splash to start to his Rangers career, collecting ten hits and three walks in thirteen consecutive plate appearances from April 21 to May 18, 2000.
 This streak stands as the Rangers franchise record for consecutive appearances reaching base.
 He also tied the club's record for hits in a single game (five) on May 17.

 After another season plagued by injuries in 2000, Catalanotto finally burst onto the scene in 2001 when he finished fifth in the AL in batting average (.330), and recorded a .431 batting average in August.
 He also logged a number of innings in the outfield, a position he had fielded for only one inning before 2001.
 Catalanotto battled injuries again in 2002, and the Rangers declined to offer him a contract in the 2003 offseason.